dlonzell/cs348k_dlonzell/README.md

 ![SAM3D realization timing](docs/final/assets/figures/sam3d_realization_timing.png)

 The timing result is clear: planning was seconds; visual realization was minutes.
 Multi-object scenes required several minutes because each object was reconstructed and exported separately.
-This explains why caching, proxy fallback, and selective realization are necessary for the few-minute workflow.

 ### What Worked